reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 9. We also defined a lambda function that will get triggered by messages in the queue.

-10. At last, we defined an SQS queue as a subscription endpoint to an SNS topic.
+10. At last, we defined an SQS queue as a subscription endpoint to an SNS topic to implement a publish-subscribe pattern of asynchronous communication.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/sqs).